 Here are a few of the many things we do.

 Transit Advocacy & Service Expansion

-Our advocacy has played a decisive role in winning the opening of a second historic streetcar line, the E-Embarcadero, from Fisherman’s Wharf to the Giants ballpark and the Caltrain Peninsula train depot in Mission Bay.
-Weekend service will begin the summer of 2015, with full seven-day service following in early 2016, according to Muni.
+Our advocacy played a decisive role in winning the opening of a second historic streetcar line, the E-Embarcadero, from Fisherman’s Wharf to the Giants ballpark and the Caltrain Peninsula train depot in Mission Bay.
+Suspended since the Covid pandemic started in 2020, we are working to get it restored, and ultimately expanded.

 We work to enhance cable car service in a number of ways as well.
-This includes spearheading the Powell Street historic livery program, which has restored nine Powell Street cable cars to the authentic paint schemes worn by Powell cable cars in decades past, dating all the way back to the opening of the line in 1888.
-We also consult with Muni staff on ways to reduce waiting times for cable cars and reduce conflicts with automobiles that slow cable car service and place excessive strain on both the cable car crews and the cables and cars themselves.
+This includes spearheading the Powell Street historic livery program, which has restored 12 Powell Street cable cars to the authentic paint schemes worn by Powell cable cars in decades past, dating all the way back to the opening of the line in 1888.
+We also marshal community support for reducing waiting times for cable cars and reducing conflicts with automobiles that slow cable car service and place excessive strain on both the cable car crews and the cables and cars themselves.

 San Francisco Railway Museum & Gift Shop

 Our museum also serves as a visitor center for the historic streetcars.
 It’s a quick stop right on the F-line to learn much more about Muni’s “Museums in Motion,” find out how transit built the San Francisco of today and is shaping the city of tomorrow.
 Historic motion picture footage and photos galore, rotating special exhibits tied to current topics and historic anniversaries, plus unique San Francisco gifts you’ll be proud to own or give to friends.
 At the F-line Steuart Street stop, just across from the Ferry Building.

 Vehicle Acquisition & Enhancement